vespa-engine/vespa/lucene-linguistics/README.md

 </tokenizer>
 ```

-The `AnalyzerFactory` constructor logs the available analysis components.
+The `AnalyzerFactory` constructor on the application startup logs the available analysis components.

 The analysis components are discovered through Java Service Provider Interface (SPI).
 To add more analysis components it should be enough to put a Lucene analyzer dependency into your application package `pom.xml`